-When considering just the Focus List in Zacks Premium, the service actually has a lot in common with The Motley Fool Stock Advisor.
-Both services choose stocks based on fundamental features or catalysts and expect investors to hold them for a period of several years or longer.
+When considering just the Focus List in Zacks Premium, the service actually has a lot in common with The Motley Fool’s Stock Advisor.
+Both services choose growth stocks based on fundamental features or catalysts and expect investors to hold them for a period of several years or longer.
 In addition, both Stock Advisor and Zacks Premium issue detailed research reports with these picks in order to explain the rationale behind them.

 Stock Advisor vs. Zacks Premium: Stock Picks

 The investing style behind the Focus List in Zacks Premium mimics the style behind all Stock Advisor picks.
-But, the meat of Zacks Premium is the #1 Rank List, which operates using an entirely different stock picking strategy.
+But, the meat of Zacks Premium is the #1 Rank List, which operates using an entirely different stock-picking strategy.

 Zacks #1 Rank List picks also reflect P/E ratios and industry trends, along with technical features that help determine exactly when a stock should make or be removed from the list.

 Zacks doesn’t publish a track record for its Premium service overall or its Focus List in particular.
 But, the company has tracked the performance of its #1 Rank List since 1988.
 Over more than 30 years, those picks have returned an average of 24.7% per year (compared to 10.8% for the S&P 500 over the same period).

 However, keep in mind that this performance is based on the entire #1 Rank List.
 That’s a massive volume of stock picks each year, so most investors won’t be able to actually match the portfolio performance.
 While the performance is impressive, it’s not necessarily representative of the returns that a member may achieve.

 Stock Advisor keeps things fairly simple.
-Once per month, subscribers receive an email containing two new picks and the research reports to back them up.
+Every month, members receive two new stock picks and research reports to back them up.

-The Motley Fool Stock Advisor is one of the most affordable stock picking services on the market.
-It’s priced at $199 per year, although it’s easy to find a discount to bring the price down to just $99 per year.
-Zacks Premium is slightly more expensive, at $249 per year.
+The Motley Fool Stock Advisor is one of the most affordable stock-picking services on the market.
+It’s priced at $199 per year, although it’s easy to find a discount to bring the price down to just $99 for the first year.

 Which Service is Better?

-The Motley Fool Stock Advisor and Zacks Premium are both excellent stock picking services with long histories of outperforming the S&P 5000.
+The Motley Fool Stock Advisor and Zacks Premium are both excellent stock-picking services with long histories of outperforming the S&P 5000.
 Stock Advisor offers a cheaper and simpler service, with just two stock picks per month for investors to buy and hold.
 Zacks Premium issues numerous picks on a daily basis, which can be somewhat overwhelming.
 But, this service also offers a Focus List that’s more similar to Stock Advisor, plus a wealth of tools for self-directed stock research and mutual fund investing.